Velocidex/velociraptor-web/content/docs/vql_reference/event/_index.md

 query|Source for cached rows.|StoredQuery (required)
-max_age|Maximum number of seconds to hold rows in the fifo.|int64 max_rows|Maximum number of rows to hold in the fifo.|int64
+max_age|Maximum number of seconds to hold rows in the fifo.|int64 max_rows|Maximum number of rows to hold in the fifo.|int64 flush|If specified we flush all rows from cache after the call.|bool

 ## watch_auditd